kamchatka-volcano/cmdlime/README.md

 ```

 ### Using custom types
-To use custom types in the config, it's necessary to add a specialization of the struct `cmdlime::StringConverter` and implement its static methods `toString` and `fromString`.
+To use custom types in the config, you need to add a specialization of the `cmdlime::StringConverter` struct and implement its static methods `toString and fromString`.

-Let's add a coordinate parameter `--coord` to the `person-finder` program.
+For example, let's add a coordinate parameter `--coord` to the `person-finder` program.

 ```C++
 ///examples/ex12.cpp